Corporate Governance

 The Company’s system of risk identification, supported by established governance controls, is being developed in such a way that it will direct the Company on how it responds to the identified risks, whilst acting ethically and with integrity for the benefit of all its stakeholders.

-The Company’s key internal controls procedures are being developed to include, amongst others:
+The Company’s key internal controls procedures include, amongst others:

 - Preparation of annual cash flow projections for approval by the Board and ongoing review of expenditure and cash flows;